Simon Willison’s Weblog

 Sadly the new vision weights are available under a non-commercial Creative Commons license (unlike the text weights which are Apache 2), so if you want to use the vision weights commercially you'll need to access them via Nomic's paid API.

-# 30th June 2024, 9:22 pm / ai, embeddings, max-woolf, clip
+# 30th June 2024, 9:22 pm / ai, graphql, max-woolf, embeddings, clip

 Does Offering ChatGPT a Tip Cause it to Generate Better Text?
 An Analysis (via) Max Woolf:“I have a strong hunch that tipping does in fact work to improve the output quality of LLMs and its conformance to constraints, but it’s very hard to prove objectively. [...]
 Let’s do a more statistical, data-driven approach to finally resolve the debate.”

-# 23rd February 2024, 5:42 pm / max-woolf, generative-ai, chatgpt, ai, llms
+# 23rd February 2024, 5:42 pm / ai, max-woolf, generative-ai, chatgpt, llms

 2023